Neol00/zramroot/README.md

    sudo ./install.sh
    ```
 5. Follow the prompts to complete installation
-6. Reboot and select the zramroot entry in your GRUB menu
+6. Reboot and select the zramroot entry in your bootloader menu

 The install script will:
+- Detect your bootloader (GRUB, systemd-boot, or extlinux)
-- Check for required files
+- Check for required dependencies and packages
 - Ask for additional kernel modules to include and load with the scripts during early boot (if needed)
 - Install all components to the appropriate locations
 - Create a backup of files it replaces
-- Add a new GRUB boot entry with the option to load to zram
+- Add a new boot entry with the option to load to zram

 ### Manual Installation